Randomization

 Blocks

-After your survey contains multiple question blocks, they can be grouped into a Block collection and randomized.
-To randomize blocks in a collection:
+Once your survey has multiple blocks, they can be grouped into a block collection and randomized.
+To randomize blocks within a collection:

-1. Hover over a collection in the navigation panel.
+1. Hover over a collection in the navigation panel and click the options icon (More Menu).

 Survey randomization and skip logic